den-materials/intro-auth/readme.md

 * A user can see a welcome message
 * A user can click a "Sign Up" link or button that directs them to the `sign_up_path`

+>Note: The root path redirects to a "welcome#index" action.
+We need to create a controller and corresponding view for this.
+How would you do that?

 ## Controllers